 BA: Management, University of Florida

 MBA: Corporate Renewal and Marketing, University of Florida

 Jenifer Perry has 14 years of Finance experience in the Healthcare Industry.
 Jenifer is employed part-time at Massachusetts General Hospital where she manages all lab finances and research commitments for Dr. Dieter Manstein, Associate Professor of Dermatology with Harvard Medical School.
 She also currently works as the Vice President of Finance and Operations at Blossom Innovations, LLC.
-Before joining Blossom Innovations, Jenifer was the Controller for Partners Healthcare Innovation where she had previously served as a financial consultant for six years.
-Prior to joining Partners, Jenifer consulted at Thomson Reuters Healthcare for three years as well as at Broadview Ventures.
+Before joining Blossom Innovations, Jenifer was the Controller for Mass General Brigham Innovation where she had previously served as a financial consultant for six years.
+Prior to joining Mass General Brigham, Jenifer consulted at Thomson Reuters Healthcare for three years as well as at Broadview Ventures.
 Jenifer also consulted to Decision Resources, Inc. on significant M&A transactions for several years.
 Jenifer obtained undergraduate degrees in both Finance and Management from the University of Florida and a Master’s in Business Administration with concentrations in Corporate Renewal and Marketing.